pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 ```

-Resource and pattern permissions are stored in `PAMTokenResource`:
+See the resource and pattern permissions stored in the `PAMTokenResource` structure:

 ```
 1struct PAMTokenResource {